aio-libs/aiohttp/docs/client_reference.rst

       Underlying socket is not closed, the connection may be reused later if timeout (30 seconds by default) for connection was not expired.

+   .. method:: detach()

+      Detach underlying socket from connection.

+      It's required for grabbing trasport from connection object with destroying the later.